Mike Bloomgren

-Michael Scott Bloomgren (born January 25, 1977) is an American professional football coach who is the offensive line coach for the Cleveland Browns of the National Football League (NFL).
+Michael Scott Bloomgren (born January 25, 1977) is an American professional football coach who is the offensive line coach for the New York Giants of the National Football League (NFL).
 He previously served as the head football coach at Rice University from 2018 to 2024.
 Prior to beginning his coaching career, Bloomgren played the tight end position at Culver–Stockton College.

 Early life

 Bloomgren prepped at Florida High School in Tallahassee, Florida.
 He played college football as a tight end at Culver–Stockton College.
 He graduated from Florida State University magna cum laude with his bachelor's degree in sports management, with a minor in business, in 1999.

 During his time at Florida State, he also worked as an undergraduate assistant to the linebackers.

 Coaching career

 Alabama

 In 1999, Bloomgren became a graduate assistant at the University of Alabama.
 While at Alabama, he earned his master's degree in higher education administration with a 4.0 GPA.